Configuration Parameters

 {string}

-The full identifier of a user on the server, to be used for identification.
+Full identifier of a user on the server.

 Example: "Administrator@WIN.LOCAL".